uoftcprg/pokerkit/README.rst

-PokerTools
+PokerFace
 ==========

-PokerTools is a Python package for various poker tools.
+PokerFace is a Python package for various poker tools.

-The following features are present in PokerTools...
+The following features are present in PokerFace...

 - Types for cards and their components and related helper functions
    - Rank